Heckart/CrabbyCaesar/README.md

 # CrabbyCaesar
 This is a basic implementation of a ceasar cipher in Rust.
 Enter a string to be translted, indicate whether you are encrypting or decrypting, and provide a key.
 The translated result will be returned.
+The alphabet is `ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz1234567890 !?.`.